-Rainwater fittings
+Rainwater fittings Repair Category 1 Notes Generally found to be in fair order, however fitments are faded.
+It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

+Main v valls

 Repair Category 1

 Notes No significant defects were apparent.

-It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.

-Main v walls
+Some historic staining to the timbers was noted internally.

+Windows, external doors and joinery

 Repair Category 1

 Notes No significant defects were apparent.

-Windows, external doors and joinery Repair Category 1 Notes No significant defects were apparent.
-We assume replacement windows have been installed in line with relevant regulations and guidelines.
+We assume replacement windows and/or doors have been installed in line with relevant regulations and guidelines.
 We would point out that we have not tested all windows and doors.